Investigating the time dynamics of wind speed in complex terrains by using the Fisher-Shannon method: Data and exploratory analysis

 To this aim, we used the following Kullback-Leibler divergence (KL), a well-known quantity to evaluate the “similarity” between two distributions with density functions $p(x)$ and $q(x)$, respectively \cite{kullback1951}:

 The reader can refer to \cite{Ebrahimi1992, waal1996} for more details.

-In this paper, we just calculate the KL divergence between the proposed probability distributions (Table \ref{somenoise}) and the empirical distribution of wind speed data from the IMIS network, since the KL divergence for the SwissMetNet data was already performed in \cite{laib2018b} and results are summarized in Fig. \ref{fig3b}.
+In this paper, we just calculate the KL divergence between the proposed probability distributions (Table \ref{somenoise}) and the empirical distribution of wind speed data from the IMIS network, since the KL divergence for the SwissMetNet data was already performed in \cite{laib2018b}.
+Results from \cite{laib2018b} are summarized in Fig. \ref{fig3b}.
 The KL divergence for the IMIS network is shown in Fig. \ref{fig3}.
 Similarly to SwissMetNet data, the IMIS network GEV distribution seems to fit the daily wind speed better than the other two distributions.

-Due to the presence of the cycles in the wind speed, we applied to each series the Seasonal and Trend decomposition based on the Loess smoother (STL) \cite{Cleveland1990}, which decomposed each wind speed series into trend ($T_i$), seasonal ($S_i$) and remainder ($R_i$ ) components.
+Due to presence of the cycles in the wind speed, we applied to each series the Seasonal and Trend decomposition based on the Loess smoother (STL) \cite{Cleveland1990}, which decomposed each wind speed series into trend ($T_i$), seasonal ($S_i$) and remainder ($R_i$ ) components.
 For our study, only the remainder components are investigated.
 The STL decomposition, by using the \emph{stl} function of the \emph{"stats"} R library \cite{lanR}, was performed.
 The STL decomposition is known to be robust for handling extreme values and outliers.
 Further, each daily value of the seasonal component is calculated as the calendar mean (for instance, the value of the seasonal component at 1st January is the mean of the yearly values at 1st January of the time series).
 For more theoretical details on the procedures of the STL decomposition, the reader can refer to \cite{Cleveland1990}.
 Fig. \ref{fig4} shows an example of the three components for one measuring station of IMIS network.
-The seasonal component clearly shows the yearly cycle, correlated with the annual meteo-climatic cycle.
+The seasonal component of the STL corresponds to the yearly cycle, related with the annual meteo-climatic cycle.
 The trend component is characterized by a rather slow time pattern of the wind speed with a slight yearly modulation.
-The remainder appears quite irregular and is characterized by high frequency fluctuations, which could be probably induced by the local topographic conditions at the measuring sites.
+The remainder appears quite irregular and is characterized by residual fluctuations, which could be probably induced by the local topographic conditions at the measuring sites.